goosee007/CyberSecurity-XpreTech/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below: *(List steps for one of the playbooks -->this is giving somebody else instructions in how to set up their install of ELK/Metricbeat/filebeat)...*
+SSH into the control node and follow the steps below:
 - Copy the _____ file to _____.
 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.